-During a special gathering with Pope Francis and the College of Cardinals, the man behind Italy’s most famous bicycle brand was made a cardinal over the weekend.
+During a special gathering with Pope Francis and the College of Cardinals, the man behind Italy’s most famous bicycle brand was made a cardinal earlier this week.

 For his new role as a cardinalate of the Holy Roman Catholic Church, Ernesto Colnago has taken the name Fanculo-Fanabla I, and will oversee the archdiocese of Madonna di Figlio di Puttana in Sardinia, reported the Vatican City newspaper L’Osservatore Romano.